v4rakh/ts3web/README.md

-# README #
+# README

-**ts3web** is a webinterface for any TeamSpeak 3 Server used with serverQuery login.
+**ts3web** is a web interface for any TeamSpeak 3 Server used with serverQuery login.

-This webinterface aims to be as simple as possible.
+This web interface aims to be as simple as possible.
 The minimalistic approach is intentional.

 If you like to help (to translate or implement features), open an issue first.
 If possible, you should use existing code to implement new features.
 PRs will be merged after a code review.